-The nomination process will open on February 1, 2020 and conclude at 09:00 AM hours CET on May 31, 2020.
+The nomination process will open on February 1, 2023 and conclude at 09:00 AM hours CET on May 31, 2023.

-The nomination has to be filled on line through the website of the IMU https://www.mathunion.org/cdc/scholarships/graduate-scholarships/imu-breakout-graduate-fellowship-program by the nominator who will be asked to upload the following material during the process:
+The nomination has to be filled online through the website of the IMU by the nominator who will be asked to upload the following documents:

-Statement from nominator
+- Statement from nominator

-Scanned copy of student nominee passport
+- Scanned copy of student nominee passport

-Official letter of pre-acceptance in the PhD Programme
+- Official letter of pre-acceptance in the PhD Programme

-Budget of total expenses requested
+- Budget of annual expenses

-PhD Supervisor CV
+- PhD Supervisor CV

-Research Project
+- Research Project

-Letters of recommendation (2)
+- Letters of recommendation (2)

-Transcripts of coursework (certified copies)
+- Transcripts of coursework (certified copies)

-A) BSc degree or equivalent
+- a) BSc Degree or equivalent

-B) MSc degree or equivalent
+- b) MSc Degree of equivalent

-Nominee CV
+- Nominee CV

-Nominee letter of motivation, including future plans
+- Nominee letter of motivation, including future plans

+- Nominator declaration

+- PhD Supervisor declaration

+- Nominee declaration

-Nominee letter of motivation, including future plan Nominator declaration PhD Supervisor declaration Nominee declaration Both nominations and accompanying documentation must be submitted in English only.
+Both nominations and accompanying documentation must be submitted in English only.

-If the documentation furnished were incomplete the entry would not be accepted for consideration.
+If the documentation provided were incomplete, the entry would not be accepted for consideration.